-If you have lost a significant amount of money in your investment portfolios you may be asking yourself can you sue your financial advisor to help recover your losses.
+If you’ve lost a significant amount of money in your investment portfolios, you could be wondering if you can sue your financial advisor or broker to help recover those losses.

 People hire financial advisors and brokers to grow and protect their money.
 Financial advisors have advanced education and training, which should provide their clients with valuable insight and accurate financial advice.
 Individual investors expect that their advisors will not defraud or harm them in any other way.